Find Clarity in the Chaos of Grief

 Clarity

-Grief can make ordinary life feel harder to organize.
-You may forget things, feel unsure about decisions, lose track of who you are outside of caregiving or loss, or wonder why daily tasks suddenly take more effort.
+Grief can make ordinary life harder to organize.
+You may forget things, second-guess decisions, lose track of who you are outside of , or wonder why daily tasks take more effort.

 Community

-Grief can be deeply isolating, especially when the people around you expect you to explain it, move on from it, or return to who you were before.
+Grief can feel isolating when people expect you to explain it, move past it, or return to who you were before.

-This is not about fixing grief or pushing you toward a version of healing that doesn’t feel honest.
+This is not about fixing grief or forcing a version of healing that does not feel honest.

 Ways to Work Together